SAP-samples/teched2024-IN180/exercises/ex5/README.md

 ![](/exercises/ex5/images/ex5_2_14.png)

-<br> Again, we resort to our simple fix to deal with this situation.
+<br> Again, we resort to our fix to deal with this situation.
 Simply strip off the `br` segment from the header and you will be back on track.

 ![](/exercises/ex5/images/ex5_2_9.png)

-<br> Now, we are at the point to verify the 'Quota Policy' step we added to our API.
+<br> Now, we are at the point of verifying the 'Quota Policy' step we added to our API.
 Make > 5 requests to the API within a short span (< 60 seconds).
-You will eventually violate the quota check and will be presented with the `QuotaExceeded` HTTP 429 error code.
+You will eventually violate the quota check and be presented with the `QuotaExceeded` HTTP 429 error code.

 ![](/exercises/ex5/images/ex5_2_10.png)